JASGames/IsSharp/README.md

 # IsSharp

-IsSharp is a guard clause library for C# that provides clean and fluent code with human readable exception messages.
+IsSharp is a guard clause library for C# that provides clean and fluent code with human readable exception messages using expression trees.

+Install from [Nuget](https://www.nuget.org/packages/IsSharp/) or build using the source.

 ## Example Usage